nortonvanz/Bank-Churn-Prediction/README.md

 ### 8.2 Evaluation Metric
 F1 score will be the metric used, considering:
 - Business team needs a good balance between finding actual churners (recall) and avoiding false alarms (precision).
-- Focuses on minority class (churners) performance without being skewed by majority class dominance (unbalanced dataset: 20% churned).
+- Focuses on minority class (churners) performance without being skewed by majority class dominance (imbalanced dataset: 20% churned).

 ### 8.3 Model Explainability
 The model predictions were explained with SHAP (SHapley Additive exPlanations), using TreeExplainer, because it is optimized for tree-based models like XGBoost.